brandonguigo/usanidi/README.md

 ## Working examples

-To see how this works out in practice, here are some repos that use `zero.sh`:
+To see how this works out in practice, here are some repos that use `usanidi`:

 - [msanders/setup](https://github.com/msanders/setup)